"I believe that we have a generational responsibility to address the multiple threats of climate change.

 ASTHO is helping states prepare for the possibility of health effects related to climate change including building climate change capacity.
 Webinars of topics related to health impacts of climate change are available on this website.

-Health Canada's Climate Change
+- Health Canada's Climate Change

-Intergovernmental Panel on Climate Change
+- Intergovernmental Panel on Climate Change

-MA Department of Environmental Protection Climate Change
+- Massachusetts Department of Environmental Protection Climate Change

-National Climatic Data Center - Climate FAQs
+- National Climatic Data Center - Climate FAQs

-United Nations Climate Change Portal
+- United Nations Climate Change Portal

-US Global Change Research Program
+- U.S. Global Change Research Program

 This program is a federal interagency cooperative which coordinates and integrates federal research on the changes in the global climate and their implications on society.

-National Association of County and City Health Officials Climate Change
+- National Association of County and City Health Officials Climate Change